Cameron Rowland: Art practice

 Rowland's artwork focuses on critiquing systems and institutions that perpetuate or benefit from racial injustices.
 Many of the objects Rowland uses for their artwork derive from online government auctions and scrap yards, from decommissioned municipal buildings and manufacturers of commercial security apparatuses.
 These objects are often overlooked by society, but serve a very important purpose in everyday life.
 For example, one of their works includes manhole leveler rings, which are used to adjust the height of manhole covers when roads are paved.
 These rings, which few would recognize, are one of the major products manufactured via inmate labor in the New York State prison industry, and are indispensable fixtures of urban infrastructure.

-Other works of theirs use such objects as wooden desks and wooden benches manufactured by prison laborers for far less than minimum wage.
-Rowland encourages museums not just to show work about marginalized communities but actually do something about how they live.
+Other works of theirs use such objects as wooden desks and wooden benches manufactured by prison labourers for far less than minimum wage.
+Rowland encourages museums not just to show work about marginalised communities but actually do something about how they live.

 Rowland is an example of an artist who is able to place conditions the terms of collection for their work.
 In some instances, collectors are only allowed to rent, not own, particular works.
 In a correspondence between the artist, their dealer, and an anonymous collector, published by Parse, Rowland explained that the rental model echoes the experiences of people shopping at stores like Rent-A-Center, where service fees and inflated prices often cost customers much more than if they had been able to purchase the item upfront.
 The lending model for Rowland represents a restructuring of value in the art market and an examination of the exchange of capital between artists and collectors.
 Since 2015, Rowland has made about half of their works available in this manner.
 Rowland's 2019 show at Art Basel in Miami Beach was their first show that solely presented works circulated under this model.

+His work Attica Series Desk (2016) consists of an office desk manufactured by incarcerated labourers at Attica Correctional Facility and purchased through the New York state correctional industries catalogue.
+Frieze named the work No.1 of "The 25 Best Works of the 21st Century", stating that "the work confronts the material traces of systemic inequity and property relations, making visible what is often hidden."